Thespikedballofdoom/ffmpeg-context-menu-scripts/README.md

 [-CRF 0 -QP 0] Lossless encode, but not playable in certain rare not-modern video players.
 [-CRF 15] "Visually lossless" encode, but anyone that looks hard will see it's lossy.
 Far better filesize than -crf 0 though.
 [-CRF 25] lossy encode, very good filesize though
-[-CRF 0 -QP 0 YUV] as good a quality encode as dumb players will allow.
+[-CRF 1 YUV] as good a quality encode as dumb players will allow.

 video output name will match the video you select & append h264_(your choice) If you want to modify this it's the fourth line in all of the scripts. change h264_ to whatever.